 When air quality may be an issue, the Drawmaster will check the Alberta Air Quality Health Index (AQHI) for the location prior to the start of a match.
-The Drawmaster will communicate any decisions at the skips briefing prior to play.
+The Drawmaster will communicate any decisions to the skips briefing prior to play.

-Reference: Alberta's quideline:
+Reference: Alberta's guideline:

-https://weather.gc.ca/airquality/pages/provincial_summary/ab_e.html
+https://weather.gc.ca/airguality/pages/provincial_summary/ab_e.html